-Beat the winter blues with this advice on how to be a funny writer from Abigail Mann (shortlisted for the 2019 Comedy Women in Print Prize)
+Advice on how to be a funny writer from Abigail Mann (shortlisted for the 2019 Comedy Women in Print Prize)

-The winter months can feel bleak for a myriad of reasons, not helped by the endless hours of darkness, overflowing storm drains, and incessant TV programming reminding us to be cheerful.
 At times like this, we all need a good laugh.
 If you’re writing humour into your fiction, you’re essentially performing a much needed public service.
 I’ve scribbled down eight tips for writing humour that will help you on your comedic quest.

 1. Find your voice